frameworklori/FutureProof-USA-Jobs-/docs/modules/LORI-FUTUREJOBS/README.md

 # LORI-FUTUREJOBS: Future Proof – USA – Jobs

+# LORI-FUTUREJOBS / Module Documentation
+*(For internal reference — detailed structure of each component.)*

 ## Overview
 **Future Proof – USA – Jobs** is a resilience-oriented employment framework designed to protect American workers in the AI era.
 Its core principle is simple: